MENU

 A good designer knows that the audience is not dumb.

-The most common mistake we can make as designers is to assume that people are stupid or they don’t want to be challenged.
+The most common mistake designers can make is assuming that people are stupid or unwilling to be challenged.
+If you aim to create impactful work, the first step is to genuinely respect your users.

 Principle Nº8

-Designers must help, respect and acknowledge other designers.
+Designers should support, respect and acknowledge other designers.

 We are all here thanks to the effort of colleagues that helped to shape our concepts and tools.
-We have to acknowledge the legacy of the ones who came before us and respect those who harmed the profession for teaching us the difference between right and wrong.
+We have to acknowledge the legacy of those who came before us and respect those who have shaped the profession, teaching us the difference between right and wrong.

 Principle Nº9